azat-co/practicalnode/chapter4/chapter4.md

   - var menu = 'index'
 ```

-Of course, we need to overwrite `content` block.
+Of course, we need to overwrite the `content` block.
 Ergo, the main content with the list of articles that comes from `locals` iterates over the blog posts (articles).
-Each article link has a title and needless to say a URL which is formed by the `article.slug` value.
-When there's no posts/articles, then we show a message that nothing has been published yet.
+Each article link has a title and, needless to say, a URL that is formed by the `article.slug` value.
+When there are no posts/articles, then we show a message that nothing has been published yet.
 The code is as follows:

 ```pug
 block content